 - 1 1/2 to 3 cups canola or olive oil

-- 2 sticks (8 ounces) unsalted butter or, preferably, ghee (optional)
+- 2 sticks (8 oz) unsalted butter or, preferably, ghee, (optional)

-- 1. Mix the milk and 4 teaspoons of the salt in a large bowl.
+- Mix the milk and 4 teaspoons of the salt in a large bowl.
 Pat the chicken dry.
 Add the chicken to the milk mixture, cover, and refrigerate for 8 to 10 hours.

-- 2. In a shallow dish or on a plate, combine the flour, smashed cereal, saltines, remaining teaspoon of salt, mango powder if using, and cayenne.
+- In a shallow dish or on a plate, combine the flour, smashed cereal, saltines, remaining teaspoon of salt, mango powder if using, and cayenne.
 Beat the eggs in a shallow bowl.
 Remove the chicken from the fridge.

-- Fry the chicken in batches on medium-low heat for 7 to 10 minutes on each side (7 minutes for wings, 10 minutes for breasts).
+- Fry the chicken, working in batches, on medium-low heat until golden and crisp, 7 to 10 minutes on each side (7 minutes for wings, 10 minutes for breasts).
 Don’t crowd the pan—cook just enough pieces at a time so that each is bathed in oil.
 Keep a careful eye on the flame, as the butter will turn brown before the chicken is properly cooked if the heat gets even a smidgen too high.